cloudflare/pint/docs/index.md

 ### Pull Requests

 Run it with `pint ci`.
+Git is currently the only supported VCS.

-It currently supports git for which it will find all commits on the current branch that are not present in the parent branch and scan all modified files included in those changes.
+When `pint ci` runs it will find all files in the current working directory and try to parse them as Prometheus rules.
+Then it will look for all commits on the current branch that are not present in the parent branch and to decide which rules were modified.
+Checks are run only on modified rules but they require the full list of all rules to find any cross-rule dependencies.

+Running `pint ci` doesn't require any configuration but it's recommended to add a pint config file with `ci` section containing at least the `include` option.
+This will ensure that pint validates only Prometheus rules and ignores other files.

 Results can optionally be reported using
 [BitBucket API](https://developer.atlassian.com/server/bitbucket/rest/)